-Declining water quality is something all of us have been seeing for quite some time.
-Rivers and streams that once provided an abundant resource, have had dramatic declines in health and productivity.
+Declining water quality is a reality we have all been witnessing for some decades.
+Rivers and streams that once were an abundant resource, have had a dramatic degradation in health and productivity.
 Lakes that we enjoyed swimming in are now green with algae or brown with sediment.
-This has been the case for the Pahaoa River that runs around our farm in Hinakura.
-In 2002, it was alive with fish.
+This was the case for the Pahaoa River that runs around RiverWatch founder Grant Muir's farm in Hinakura, in the Wairarapa.
+In 2002, it was alive and thriving.
 Ten years later in 2012, the river was dead and devoid of aquatic life.

-As we worked on the project we realised how little information was being collected on the state of our waterways.
-Only 8% of our rivers are monitored and only 5% of our lakes are monitored.
+They soon discovered how little information was being collected on the state of our waterways.
+Only 8% of our rivers and only 5% of our lakes are monitored.
 The traditional methods for measuring water quality are time consuming and expensive.
 Additionally, the limited data that is available isn’t robust, because it is typically collected at a single point in space and time.
-A river is a system in constant flux, the best way to observe and monitor changes in water quality would be to measure it continuously.
+But as a river is a system in constant flux, the best way to observe and monitor changes in water quality would be to measure it continuously.
 So, Grant and James set out to invent a device that would gather and communicate water quality data in real-time.